The Postal Service

-The Postal Service was an American indie pop group from Seattle, Washington, consisting of singer Ben Gibbard, producer Jimmy Tamborello (also known by his stage name, Dntel), and Jenny Lewis on background vocals.
+The Postal Service was an American indie pop supergroup from Seattle, Washington, consisting of singer Ben Gibbard, producer Jimmy Tamborello (also known by his stage name, Dntel), and Jenny Lewis on background vocals.

 The band released their sole studio album, Give Up, in 2003 on Sub Pop Records, to mostly positive reviews.
 The album reached number 45 on the US Billboard 200 album chart and received platinum certification from the Recording Industry Association of America.
 The group decided to disband two years later, viewing attempts at a follow-up as unnecessary.

 The band has regrouped twice for the anniversaries of Give Up, in both 2013 and 2023; each time they were accompanied by a rotating cast of support musicians, including Laura Burhenn, Jen Wood, Dave Depper and Jason McGerr.

-The band announced that their last performance would be on September 21, 2024 at HFStival in Washington D.C.
+The band announced that their last performance would be on September 21, 2024, at HFStival in Washington D.C.

 History

 Formation (2001–2003)

 The group formed after Ben Gibbard contributed vocals for a song by Jimmy Tamborello called "(This Is) The Dream of Evan and Chan", from the Dntel album Life Is Full of Possibilities.
-The song sparked an EP of remixes of other artists, such as Lali Puna, The Flaming Lips, Safety Scissors, Barbara Morgenstern and Superpitcher, and was so well-received that the two artists decided to further collaborate.
+The song sparked an EP of remixes of other artists, including Lali Puna, The Flaming Lips, Safety Scissors, Barbara Morgenstern and Superpitcher, and was so well-received that the two artists decided to further collaborate.
 The third member of the band, Jenny Lewis, recorded vocals for several tracks before eventually becoming a full-fledged member of the band, sharing vocals and instrumentation in their live shows.
+The group were influenced by acts such as Orchestral Manoeuvres in the Dark, Depeche Mode and the Human League.

 The band's name was chosen due to how it produced its songs.
 Due to conflicting schedules, Tamborello wrote and performed instrumental tracks and then sent the DATs through the mail to Gibbard, who then edited the song as he saw fit (adding his vocals along the way) and sent them back to Tamborello.
 Ironically, despite the final name they chose for the project, they did not use the United States Postal Service as a courier; the CDs were sent through either FedEx or the United Parcel Service.